pyenv/pyenv/README.md

    users.

 3. Rehashes shims.
 From time to time you'll need to rebuild your shim files.
-Doing this on init makes sure everything is up to date.
+Doing this automatically makes sure everything is up to date.
 You can always run `rbenv rehash` manually.

 4. Installs the sh dispatcher.
 This bit is also optional, but allows